JonathanThorpe/spamassassin-vba-macro/README.md

 ```

 In most cases, you will want to adjust the score accordingly, however, with a cut-off score of 5.5, 4.0 as described above has worked well in a production environment with diverse users.

-## To Do ##

-In isolated cases, Word/Excel Documents are contained within Zip archives which are undetected by this software.
-Investigate unpacking zip files and examining such files contained within.